 They approached it in a really smart way, so I want to dive in and explore their choices from an outsider’s perspective.
 Let’s start with the addition of Aaron Paul.

-The audience that engages with Aaron looks a lot like Westworld’s, but they are much younger.
-That’s an audience that the show isn’t excelling with, so it’s a great match.
+The audience that engages with Aaron looks a lot like Westworld’s, but he does much better with Gen Z. That’s an audience that the show isn’t excelling with, so it’s a great match.

 Plus, only 2 percent of his engaged fans are also engaging with Westworld, so basically everyone in his audience represents a potential new viewer.